nus-cs2103-AY2223S2/ip/docs/README.md

 Examples:

-- `reminder day` Displays all deadline tasks that are due a day later, and all event tasks that are either upcoming in one day or whose duration span over the next day.
+- `reminder day` Displays all deadline tasks that are due a day later, and all event tasks that are either upcoming in one day or whose durations span over the next day.
-- `reminder week` Displays all deadline tasks that are due within a week, and all event tasks that are either upcoming within the week or whose duration span over the week.
+- `reminder week` Displays all deadline tasks that are due within a week, and all event tasks that are either upcoming within the week or whose durations span over the week.
-- `reminder month` Displays all deadline tasks that are due within the month, and all event tasks that are either upcoming within the month or whose duration span over the month.
+- `reminder month` Displays all deadline tasks that are due within the month, and all event tasks that are either upcoming within the month or whose durations span over the month.
 - `reminder` Displays an error message because there is a missing duration.
 <br/>
 <br/>